ModUDuke/Causal-Inference-Introduction/chapter3.md

 *** =video_link
 //player.vimeo.com/video/230618095

---- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:
+--- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:b1da122e43
 ## Creating a Simple Counterfactual
 Last year, a small town baseball team called The Hammers was hoping to attract bigger audiences to their home games, so halfway through their season they started a social media advertising campaign.
 Let’s see what we can find out if it worked through the data they collected.